This is part 1 of a series on the transition to clean energy in the Mahoning Valley

-UPDATE 6/9/2021: The future of Lordstown Motors, an independent electric truck manufacturer considered an anchor of Voltage Valley in eastern Ohio, came into question Tuesday, when the company’s delayed quarterly and annual filings with the Security and Exchange Commission were made public.
+UPDATE 6/9/2021: The future of Lordstown Motors, an independent electric truck manufacturer considered an anchor of Voltage Valley in eastern Ohio, came into question Tuesday, when the company’s delayed quarterly and annual filings with the Securities and Exchange Commission were made public.

 In it, the company states, “Our ability to continue as a going concern, which requires us to manage costs and obtain additional funding to ramp up the production phase of our operations, including to begin commercial-scale production, launch the sale of our vehicles and invest in research and development of additional products.”